The THOR Network

 An international multidisciplinary network of civilian and military providers ranging from first responders and medics to critical care physicians and from basic scientists to clinical trialists.

-MISSION: To reduce the risk of death from traumatic hemorrhagic shock by improving the acute phase of resuscitation.
+VISION: To improve outcomes from traumatic hemorrhagic shock by optimizing the acute phase of resuscitation.